sandstorm/UserManagement/README.md

 Feel free to submit issues/PRs :)

-* When you logout while on a restricted page in Neos, you will not be redirected to another page, but will be shown a "page not found" error after logout.

 # TODOs

-* The standalone version does not provide a mechanism to create users via the CLI yet.
+* The Flow version does not provide a mechanism to create users via the CLI yet (a FlowUserCreationService is missing).
-  Furthermore, a Forwarding Service for the standalone case is missing.
+  Furthermore, a Forwarding Service for the Flow version is missing.
 * We haven't described all features in detail yet.
-* I18N.
+* I18N for Templates.
 * Tests.

 # FAQ